-Declaring Your Major
+• Declaring Your Major

-Freshmen in Arts and Sciences work with their academic advisor during the first year to select courses to explore options for majors.
-Most students reach a decision about their choice of major by the end of the first year.
-At that time, academic advisors assist students with declaring the major and beginning work with a faculty advisor.
+Freshmen in Arts & Sciences work with their academic advisor during the first year to select courses to explore options for majors.
+Most students decide on a major by the end of the first year.

-Exploring Careers: Finding Your Professional Direction Throughout your JHU career, explore workplace options.
+Exploring Careers: Finding Your Professional Direction During your JHU career, explore workplace options.
 Educators at the Life Design Lab are your guides.
-Consult Section III: Resources in this Guide for details about their services.
+Consult Section III:

+Resources in this Guide for details about their services.